-BLOCK E OPERATING PROCEDURES Task 10 Plans Work Procedures
+BLOCK E OPERATING PROCEDURES Task 11 Plans Work Procedures

 - ensure that work is done according to job specifications

 - prevent damage to equipment and property

 - prevent injury

-- increase safety and productivity
+- increase safety and production

-- A job safety (also known as site) analysis is often used.
-This may be in a checklist format, requiring signatures from different site personnel. - Daily safety and planning meetings are being implemented by more companies. - Awareness of environmental sensitivity is increasing with industry, government, and the public. - There are increased requirements for site-specific training and orientation.
+- A job safety analysis (also known as site analysis) is often used, which may be in a checklist format and require signatures of different site personnel. - Daily safety and planning meetings are being implemented by more companies. - Awareness of environmental sensitivity is increasing in the industry, and with the government and the public. - There are increased requirements for site-specific training and orientation.

-• There are increased requirements for site-specific training and orientation.
-Subtasks Supporting Knowledge and Abilities Tools and Supplies 10.01 Assesses site hazards Knowledge of: company policies and procedures applicable legislation, such as Occupational Health and Safety authorities having jurisdiction locations of utilities on site locations of other equipment, personnel, and vehicular traffic how ground and other supporting conditions affect operation of equipment PPE Ability to: inspect site visually communicate with site personnel identify actual and potential hazards 10.02 Discusses environmental concerns with site personnel Knowledge of: applicable legislation environmental concerns site characteristics and boundaries PPE Ability to: identify actual and potential environmental concerns, such as proximity to water courses, noise levels, fuel leaks, hazardous materials communicate with employer or site personnel communicate with site personnel to confirm job specifications and identify safety concerns, such as location of utilities
+Subtasks Supporting Knowledge and Abilities Tools and Supplies 11.01 Assesses site hazards Knowledge of: company policies and procedures applicable legislation, such as Occupational Health and Safety authorities having jurisdiction locations of utilities locations of other equipment, personnel, and vehicular traffic how ground and other supporting conditions impact operation of equipment Ability to: PPE inspect site visuallycommunicate with site personnelidentify actual and potential hazards 11.02 Discusses environmental concerns of site with site personnel Knowledge of: applicable legislation environmental concerns site characteristics and boundaries PPE Ability to: identify actual and potential environmental concerns, such as proximity to water courses, noise levels, fuel leaks, hazardous materials communicate with employer or site personnel communicate with site personnel to confirm job specifications and identify safety concerns, such as location of utilities

-10.03 Reviews job specifications and safety considerations with site personnel
+11.03 Reviews job specifications and safety considerations with site personnel